maplibre/awesome-maplibre/README.md

 - [PMTiles for MapLibre](https://github.com/protomaps/PMTiles/tree/master/js) - A library that uses addProtocol to read [PMTiles](https://github.com/protomaps/PMTiles), a single-file format for hosting tilesets without a server or API, just S3 or other storage providers.
 - [ol-maplibre-layer](https://github.com/geoblocks/ol-maplibre-layer) - Render a MapLibre GL JS map as an [OpenLayers](https://openlayers.org/) layer.
 - [maplibre-gl-measures](https://github.com/jdsantos/maplibre-gl-measures) - A plugin for taking measures on the map.
-- [maplibre-contour](https://github.com/onthegomap/maplibre-contour) - Renders contour lines from raster DEM tiles in Maplibre GL JS.
+- [maplibre-contour](https://github.com/onthegomap/maplibre-contour) - Renders contour lines from raster DEM tiles in MapLibre GL JS.

 ## Utilities

-- [Font Maker](https://github.com/maplibre/font-maker) - web app to convert font files into SDF fontstacks for use in MapLibre GL.
+- [Font Maker](https://github.com/maplibre/font-maker) - web app to convert font files into SDF fontstacks for use in MapLibre.

 ## Users

 - [Kibana](https://github.com/elastic/kibana#kibana), a browser-based analytics and search dashboard for Elasticsearch has migrated to [MapLibre](https://github.com/elastic/kibana/issues/108742)
 - [Israel Hiking Map](https://israelhiking.osm.org.il) has maps, route planning, and travel information for Israel.
-Migrated to [Maplibre](https://github.com/IsraelHikingMap/Site/issues/1532).
+Migrated to [MapLibre](https://github.com/IsraelHikingMap/Site/issues/1532).
 - [MapLibre Storytelling](https://github.com/digidem/maplibre-storymap) - a storytelling template using MapLibre GL JS which can be hosted as static HTML or using Node.
 - [OpenStreetMap Americana Style](https://github.com/ZeLonewolf/openstreetmap-americana#openstreetmap-americana-style) - A quintessentially American map style, powered by [MapLibre](https://github.com/ZeLonewolf/openstreetmap-americana#technology-stack)
 - [On The Go Map](https://onthegomap.com) - A website for planning running and biking routes.
 Migrated to MapLibre
 - NZ’s authoritative and open digital [basemap service](https://github.com/linz/basemaps) for LINZ and the public is using [MapLibre](https://github.com/linz/basemaps/pull/1689)
 - [Vremenar Weather](https://vremenar.tano.si), a cross-platform app to display weather conditions and forecast on a map.
-Using MapLibre GL Native.
+Using MapLibre Native.
 - [TatraMap.eu](https://tatramap.eu/#/teren-3d), a 3D map of Tatra Mountains powered by MapLibre.
 - [TravelerMap.net](http://travelermap.net), a website which allows to explore National Parks